How 2 competitive districts in Georgia became a very red one and a very blue one

 Valyi is talking about the three women running in a contentious Democratic primary on Tuesday to represent this district in Congress.

-Two of them, Carolyn Bordeaux and Lucy McBath, who Valyi is leaning toward, are incumbent members of Congress.
+Two of them, Carolyn Bourdeaux and Lucy McBath — who Valyi is leaning toward — are incumbent members of Congress.
 They are now running against each other due to redistricting.

 Whoever wins will glide to Washington in November in this safe Democratic district.